Tips ... for accessing and completing the online application:

 - Use ‘mixed’ case when supplying proper name information.
 ‘Mixed’ case refers to capitalizing the first letter of proper names.

 - Once the form is submitted (accomplished by hitting the 'submit' button at the end of the form) changes can only be made by calling the Office of Graduate Admissions: 800-656-GRAD / 934-2390.

 Effective November 1, 2009, the application fee is $50 for each application and is non-waivable and non-refundable.
 Applications will not be processed until this fee is received in the Office of Graduate Admissions.

-Make check payable to: University of Massachusetts Lowell and send to The Office of Graduate Admissions, 883 Broadway St., Suite 110, Lowell, MA 01854.
+Make check payable to: University of Massachusetts Lowell and send to The Office of Graduate Admissions, One University Avenue, Suite 110, Lowell, MA 01854.

 3. Statement of Purpose

 On a separate sheet of paper, submit a brief statement indicating your immediate and long-range goals, relevant work history, academic honors/awards received, any teaching experience and/or research conducted/published that may be pertinent to your graduate program.
 Two page recommended maximum.
 Please mail to the address below.